When to Replace Your Watch Battery: The Complete Guide

 Mechanical and automatic watches contain no battery.
 Power comes from a wound mainspring that releases energy through the movement's gear train and escapement.
 Manual-wind movements require winding by turning the crown.
 Automatic movements wind themselves through a rotor that turns with wrist motion.

-The trade-off for freedom from battery replacement is more complex maintenance: automatic and mechanical movements benefit from a service every 5-7 years, during which the movement is disassembled, cleaned, lubricated, regulated, and reassembled.
+The trade-off for freedom from battery replacement is more complex maintenance: automatic and mechanical movements benefit from a service every 5 to 7 years, during which the movement is disassembled, cleaned, lubricated, regulated, and reassembled.
 This costs more than a battery replacement but maintains the movement's accuracy and longevity over decades.
-For the full comparison of movement types, see our guide to the downsides of quartz watches.
+For the full comparison of movement types and which suits different wearing patterns, see our automatic vs quartz rectangular watches guide.
+For what the downsides of quartz actually are in practice, see our quartz watch downsides guide.

-Söner rectangular watch on wrist with black dial and leather strap - a well-maintained watch lasts decades
+Söner rectangular watch with black dial on leather strap close-up on wrist, a well-maintained quartz or automatic watch lasts decades with correct care

 Frequently Asked Questions